oliverszhao/mousethrombi/README.md

+# Directory Description
+The "rawdata" folder contains the raw CSV data of platelet volumes for each thrombus.
+Meanwhile, the "figures" folder contains the figures generated from the R code file ```Figures.R```.
+Below, we document the package versions used in the R code, and briefly explain the written R code.

 # R Code Documentation

 The following packages were imported, as shown below.
 The package versions are also shown, although precise version matches are likely not necessary.